losizm/scamper/README.md

 }
 ```

-Note the outgoing request must be created with an absolute URI to make effective
+_**Note:** The outgoing request must be created with an absolute URI to make
-use of the client.
+effective use of the client._

 ### Creating Client